hotosm/ActivationCurriculum/imagery_coordination_role/article.md

 ## OpenAerialMap

 HOT maintains a tool for discovering and sharing openly licensed aerial imagery called [OpenAerialMap](http://openaerialmap.org/).
-To learn about the history or follow the development of the tool, visit [the project page on the HOT website](http://hotosm.org/projects/openaerialmap).
+To learn about the history of OAM, visit [the project page on the HOT website](https://www.hotosm.org/projects/uav-imagery-for-disaster-response-pacific-drone-imagery-dashboard-pacdid).

 ## Review